alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-24-golang-first-websockets.markdown

 }
 ```

-### Algorithm
+### The Algorithm

 The algorithm is straight forward.
 It keeps a map of productIDs - channels listening for updates.
 When an update comes for a specific product ID, all the channels are notified.
-The only interesting part is the use of goroutines for synchronization between processes.
-The map is local to a goroutine which is launched as a service when the application starts and all communications with it happen over channels.
-There is no shared memory involved and no shared-memory specific synchronization primitives.
-Commented code below.
+The interesting part is the use of goroutines for synchronization between processes.
+The map is local to a goroutine, which is launched as a service when the application starts, and all communications with it happen over channels.
+There is no shared memory involved and no shared-memory-specific synchronization primitives.
+The commented ode below.

-A notable mention is the fact that clearing the subscription on `connclose` event is very slow as the algorithm has to iterate through all the registered products.
+A notable mention is the fact that clearing the subscription on `connclose` event is very slow as the function has to iterate through all the registered products.
 In a production scenario, I'd keep another map, a reversed index, so that I the relationship channel -> productID is faster to navigate.
 In our case it would have only make the code longer and less readable.

 ```go
 // shared channel on which the listen-notify db mechanism sends the products